mymatt/Technical-Test/TEST2.md

 - The lastcommitsha is also returned by the /version endpoint.
 This is achieved using the Travis Default Environmental Variables.
 In this case: ${TRAVIS_COMMIT}

+## To Begin
+- commit to git on master branch
+- To view logs go to Travis repo, select "Running" on left task bar, and choose a running job

 ## Testing - Golang Linting
 - golint is installed and run during the first travis stage to provide linting of our golang file